witchofizalith/witchofizalith/README.md

-- I’m @witchofizalith, a data-driven neuroscientist.
+- I’m @witchofizalith.
-- I’m currently using R & Python to model emotional learning & decision-making during adolescence, and the neural circuit activity that underlies this process.
+- I explore differences in decision-making across the lifespan and how that relates to developmental differences in prefrontal neural circuit during adolescence vs during adulthood.
-- You can reach me @magalhaesneuro on bluesky!
+- That's it.

 <!---
 witchofizalith/witchofizalith is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.